Sahand-Shahhosseini/sahand-trueai-start/README.md

 This repository now ships with a dataset of 150 "Sahand Fractal Lemmas".
 The lemmas are stored in `src/sstai/data/lemmas.json` and can be loaded at runtime using `sstai.core.load_lemmas()`.
+Fractal results may also be computed directly from lemma codes via the `compute_fractal_from_codes` helper or the `/lemma-fractal` API endpoint.

 ## iOS App